ShihaoYing/gios_environment/README.md

   * Xen.
 Again, this is a bare-metal hypervisor so if you don't know what that means, don't pursue this option.
   * VMWare Workstation.
 Note that this is a paid product.
 If you want to use Vagrant, you probably don't want to use VMWare.
   * Parallels.
-Virtualization server for MacOS X.  Once again, a free license is available via Georgia Tech (see link under VMWare).
+Virtualization server for MacOS X. A [student discount](https://onthehub.com/parallels/) is available.
   * You may use Vagrant to construct your environment.
 See [Easy Mode Install](#easy-mode-install) for details.
 Note: the Vagrantfile includes the ability to use the **hyperv** provider (on Windows 10/Server 2016+).
 This is new, so please understand that this
     _may not work_.
 We have not enabled the SMB sharing yet - if you get it to